vmware-archive/pop/docs/source/topics/sub_patterns.rst

                 coros.append(ret)
         await asyncio.gather(coros)

-This example allows for plugin modules to create both functions and async functions and execute the async functions in parallel.
+This example allows for plugin modules to create both functions and async functions as well as execute the async functions in parallel.
 A simple module for this example of the collection patter could look like this plugin called *os.py*: